Stetchy0/ProjectPentalogy/Supplementary Items/Text/Living Works/Pentalogy/Part I - Experience.md

 Felix noticed that the hall was really just a corridor.
 The only other thing here was the door out.

 The man opened the door.
 It emptied into a room, no, a study.
 While the walls were still metal paneling, it was cleaner and well decorated.
 There was a nice wooden desk in the center.
 He walked over and sat at the desk.
 Felix just looked around the room.
-The man snapped his fingers, and a person, supposedly a servant, who was wearing a hooded cloak and a mask that reminded him of plague doctors pulled a chair up to the desk, opposite the man.
+The man snapped his fingers, and a person, supposedly a servant, who was wearing a hooded cloak and a mask that reminded him of a plague doctor's pulled a chair up to the desk, opposite the man.
 Felix sat down and observed the man closer.

 "You have burns on your face, what happened?"